Metabolic cost of information processing in Poisson variational autoencoders: Empirical validation: the Poisson KL term promotes sparsity

 \Cref{fig:portion_zeros} shows sparsity as a function of $\beta$.
 For \pvae, the proportion of silent neurons increases monotonically with $\beta$ across all latent dimensionalities, reaching near-complete sparsity at high $\beta$.

-For \greluvae, sparsity saturates at approximately $50\%$---the expected proportion of negative samples under a symmetric Gaussian---and is insensitive to $\beta$ beyond this floor.
-This $50\%$ ceiling is consistent with the ReLU mechanism: rectification (and the variance penalty) silences roughly half the neurons by construction, but the Gaussian KL provides no additional pressure to increase sparsity beyond this point.
+For \greluvae, sparsity saturates at approximately $50\%$---the expected proportion of negative samples under a symmetric Gaussian---and is insensitive to $\beta$ beyond this level.
+This $50\%$ ceiling is consistent with the ReLU mechanism: rectification (with pressure from the variance penalty) silences roughly half the neurons by construction, but the Gaussian KL provides no additional pressure to increase sparsity beyond this point.